sal55/langs/MLang.md/Mfeatures.md

     for x in A do

-A should be an indexable type, such as an array, slice or string, but it must be type where the bounds are known.
+A should be an indexable type, such as an array, slice or string, but it must be a type where the bounds are known.

 x takes on each value in turn (if not already declared, will be auto-declared).
 A slice can be specified: